claudiflower/parse_data/README.md

 # parse_data

-This Python script joins together all files in a folder - intended to combine data tables in `.txt` files with vertical bar `|` delimiters of the following format:
+This Python script _cleans_ and joins together all files in a folder - intended to combine data tables in `.txt` files with vertical bar `|` delimiters of the following format:

 ```
 |Method|Alpha ||Beta |